Kirsten Flipkens: Playing style

 Flipkens describes herself as "an all court player" whose biggest strength is her "serve and all round game".
 She makes up for her short height and relative lack of physical strength with her good forehand and serve, her quickness and agility, and her ability to play almost every shot (which results in her frequently being awarded with "Shot of the Day" by the WTA).
 Her trademark shot is backhand slice and she often plays serve-and-volley.
 She prefers fast courts.
 Her favorite surface is grass.

 Coaching team

 In December 2012, Maxime Braeckman became her new coach full-time coach, but she still occasionally worked with Clijsters.
 In October 2013, it was announced that Flipkens would stop working with Maxime Braeckman due to Braeckman wanting to stay more at home with his family.

 In May 2014, Flipkens announced that she would begin to work with ex-tennis player Xavier Malisse.
-However, their cooperation ended already in June same year, after the French Open.
+However, their cooperation ended already in June of the same year, after the French Open.